samlinux/fabricStarterKit/backend/readme.md

-# Part 3 - Set-Up and run a Client Application
+# Part 3 - Set Up and run a Client Application
 The client application is based on Node.js.
 We use an expressjs REST API to interact with the ledger and provide a public react frontend.

 ## Install Node.js requirements